zoontek/react-native-bootsplash/README.md

 | ![](https://raw.githubusercontent.com/zoontek/react-native-bootsplash/master/docs/xcode-1.png?raw=true) | ![](https://raw.githubusercontent.com/zoontek/react-native-bootsplash/master/docs/xcode-2.png?raw=true) | ![](https://raw.githubusercontent.com/zoontek/react-native-bootsplash/master/docs/xcode-3.png?raw=true) |

 ### Android

+_⚠️  On Android 12, the splash screen will not appear if you start your app from the terminal / Android Studio.
+To see it, kill your app and restart it in normal conditions (tap on your app icon in the app launcher)._

+---

 1. As this library only support Android 6+, you probably have to edit your `android/build.gradle` file: